vseryakov/backendjs/README.md

     * '''Sort''' list of parameters alphabetically
     * Join sorted list of parameters with "&"
     * Form canonical string to be signed as the following:
         - Line1: The HTTP method(GET), followed by a newline.
         - Line2: the host, followed by a newline.
         - Line3: The request URI (/), followed by a newline.
         - Line4: The sorted and joined query parameters as one string, followed by a newline.
         - Line5: The expires value or empty string, followed by a newline.
         - Line6: The checksum or empty string, followed by a newline.
     * Computed HMAC-SHA1 digest from the canonical string and encode it as BASE64 string, preserve trailing = if any
     * Form B-Signature HTTP header as the following:
         - The header string consist of multiple fields separated by semicolon ;
-      - Field1: Signature version, 1 or 2, the difference is what kind of secret is used for signing the canonical string: for version 1, the original secret is used, for version 2 the the secret is HMAC-SHA1 digest calculated from email using the original secret
+            - Field1: Signature version, 1,2,3,4, the difference is what kind of secret is used for signing the canonical string: for version 1, the original secret is used, for version 2 the the secret is HMAC-SHA1 digest calculated from email using the original secret
-      - Field2: empty, reserved for future use
+            - Field2: Application version or other ap specific data
             - Field3: account email
             - Field4: HMAC-SHA1 digest from the canonical string
             - Field5: expiration value in milliseconds or empty string
             - Field6: checksum or empty string
-      - Field7: empty, resertved for future use
+            - Field7: empty, reserved for future use

 The resulting signature is sent as HTTP header b-signature: string See web/js/backend.js for function Backend.sign or core.js function signRequest for the Javascript implementation.